scottcha/AIEnergyScore/index.md

 >
 > Vendors demonstrating a commitment to minimizing AI-related energy consumption and carbon footprint will be prioritized in our evaluation process.

-## Example Procurement Contract Requirements
+### Example Procurement Contract Requirements

-### **Clause: AI Energy Efficiency & Disclosure**
+>#### **Clause: AI Energy Efficiency & Disclosure**
+>

-- **Energy Transparency**:
+>- **Energy Transparency**:
-  The Supplier agrees to provide an **AI Energy Score** (or an equivalent recognized standard) for all AI models delivered under this contract.
+>  The Supplier agrees to provide an **AI Energy Score** (or an equivalent recognized standard) for all AI models delivered under this contract.
 If unavailable, the Supplier must disclose energy consumption metrics, including power usage, carbon emissions per AI processing unit, and energy-saving measures.
+>

-- **Sustainability Commitment**:
+>- **Sustainability Commitment**:
-  The Supplier shall make commercially reasonable efforts to **improve the energy efficiency** of AI models and implement optimizations to reduce energy consumption without compromising performance.
+>  The Supplier shall make commercially reasonable efforts to **improve the energy efficiency** of AI models and implement optimizations to reduce energy consumption without compromising performance.
+>

-- **Ongoing Reporting**:
+>- **Ongoing Reporting**:
-  The Supplier shall, upon request, provide updated **AI Energy Scores or equivalent benchmarks** for AI models used in ongoing services.
+>  The Supplier shall, upon request, provide updated **AI Energy Scores or equivalent benchmarks** for AI models used in ongoing services.
 If material changes affect energy efficiency, the Supplier must notify the Buyer and offer an updated version where feasible.
+>

-- **Compliance & Penalties**:
+>- **Compliance & Penalties**:
-  Failure to provide required energy efficiency disclosures or a material deviation from the disclosed AI Energy Score may be considered a breach of contract, subject to **corrective measures, renegotiation of terms, or penalties** as determined by the Buyer.
+>  Failure to provide required energy efficiency disclosures or a material deviation from the disclosed AI Energy Score (or equivalent) may be considered a breach of contract, subject to **corrective measures, renegotiation of terms, or penalties** as determined by the Buyer.
+>

-These requirements align with our organization’s sustainability goals and ensure vendors contribute to reducing the environmental impact of AI deployments.
+>These requirements align with our organization’s sustainability goals and ensure vendors contribute to reducing the environmental impact of AI deployments.

-## Additional Enterprise Actions
+### Additional Enterprise Actions

 Beyond procurement policies, enterprises can further support energy-efficient AI adoption by: